blacktail/docker-node/README.md

 ##  About this Repo

-This is the Git repo of the latest Node.js Docker image for [node](https://registry.hub.docker.com/u/blacktail/node/).
+This is the Git repo of the docker image which contains the latest Node.js [node image](https://registry.hub.docker.com/u/blacktail/node/).
 See the
 Hub page for the full readme on how to use the Docker image and for information regarding contributing and issues.